 ConnectiCare may cover one home visit in the first two months of baby's life.
 See information below.

 Please keep in mind that even if you have to pay out of pocket for lactation support, it is well worth it.
 Good lactation help can ultimately save you money, help you achieve your breastfeeding goals and keep you and your baby healthy and happy.

 **If you have Meritain, a subsidiary of Aetna, do not assume coverage.
 Please call your insurance company to confirm.

-If you have another carrier, besides Aetna or ConnectiCare, you may be able get insurance coverage for our consults.
-Here are the steps for looking into coverage:
+If you have Cigna, Anthem or United Health Care, you may be able get insurance coverage for our consults.
+Keep reading.

 For more information about what the Affordable Care Act says you are entitled to, please take a look at this Insurance Toolkit.
 If your request is denied you can also file a complaint with the Connecticut Insurance Department.
 Fight the good fight!

 TriCare, Husky and Medicaid Plans will not reimburse for lactation services unfortunately.
 If you need breastfeeding help, but have financial constraints, please contact me directly to discuss your situation.
 There are some breastfeeding practices in the Greater Hartford area that can bill these plans or I would be happy to work out a payment plan so that you can work directly with me.